 If the business is healthy at the core it is not necessarily time to give up however, and experienced advice might lead to an Individual Voluntary Arrangement or Scheme of Arrangement being put in place which could allow the business to restructure or re-group with the support of the relevant majority of its creditors.

 Bankruptcy advice may still be required and we will explain exactly what it will mean for you.

 Different procedures can be applied to a business in corporate distress.

 It may be that the business just needs time to pay – a Company voluntary Arrangement will adapt to fit most circumstances and with advice from our licensed insolvency practitioner, you stand the best chance of success.

 Administration is heard of almost every day in the news.
 Companies with much at stake may need the interception of an Administrator to quell the fires of distress, whilst restructuring takes place to enable the re-launch of a streamlined offer to the creditors, suppliers and customers.

-Creditors Voluntary Liquidation enables the directors and shareholders to take their own destiny in to their own hands, by placing the affairs of the company in to the hands of a licensed insolvency practitioner, usually leading to an orderly winding up of the companies affairs.
+Creditors Voluntary Liquidation.
+This approach enables the directors and shareholders to take their own destiny in to their own hands, by placing the affairs of the company in to the hands of a licensed insolvency practitioner, usually leading to an orderly winding up of the company’s affairs.